QuarkNerd/blog/bjedrzejewski/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

 ## Application Logic

-Having dealt with the configuration (in less than 30 lines) and completing our simple Data Model, now is the time to write the application logic.
+Having dealt with the configuration (in less than 30 lines) and completing our simple data model, now is the time to write the application logic.
 For Dropwizard, the resources are where most of the logic lives.
 These provide the endpoints (Web Services) that will grant the access for the outside.
 Our task is to gather the processes that run on the system.
-Assuming that the environment in which the project will be run is Unix / Linux based (or git-bash in windows) you can get the active processes from terminal with `ps -e`.
+Assuming that the environment in which the project will be run is Unix / Linux based (or git-bash in Windows) you can get the active processes from terminal with `ps -e`.
 If you are using Windows, feel free to customise the code.
 This method combined with the server configuration and customisable user query will provide the running tasks.
 The following code does just that: